HorizenOfficial/evm-documentation/docs/02-connect/01-get_a_wallet.md

 ### Import a Wallet

-To restore a previously created wallet, use the **Import Wallet** option.
+Alternatively, you can restore a previously created wallet by using the **Import Wallet** option.
 Before you restore a wallet, you need the wallet’s name, password, and seed phrase.

 After installing Cobalt, perform the following steps to import a wallet: